-The registrar will deliver or make available final course grades to all students at the end of each team.
-Grades will not be given over the telephone.
+Final course grades will be available online for all students at the end of each tern.
+Grades will not be provided over the telephone.

 Only an error in grade calculation is justification for change of a recorded grade.
 Special make-up work or an examination to change a grade already recorded is not permitted.
 Changes are communicated by the course coordinator or program director to the registrar.
 A student who believes there is a grade discrepancy should see the course coordinator or program director immediately.